-Human Resources (HR) collaborates with the Center for Career Development and the Student Financial Services Office to administer the student on-campus employment practices and Federal Work-Study program.
+The Office of Human Resources (HR) collaborates with Global and Career Services and the Student Financial Services Office to administer the student on-campus and off-campus employment practices.

-- The Student Financial Services Office provides information on and determines eligibility for financial aid, including Federal Work-Study Awards. - The Center for Career Development provides resume review and cover letter support.
-They also manage student internships and the student employment job postings, publishing available positions on Curry Connect, the job database which is accessible through the Quick Launch Menu on the MyCurry portal. - → The Human Resources Office manages the on-campus student employment process, including managing the hiring and employment authorization forms for all hires.
+- The Student Financial Services Office provides information on and determines eligibility for financial aid, including Federal Work-Study Awards. - The Global and Career Services provides resume review and cover letter support.
+They also manage student internships and the student employment job postings, publishing available positions on Handshake, the job database that is accessible through the Quick Launch Menu on the MyCurry portal. - The Human Resources Office manages the on-campus student employment process, including managing the hiring and employment authorization forms for all hires.
 For information visit the web at www.curry.edu/about-curry/employment.html.

 Student workers are employed on a part-time casual and "at-will" basis.
-That means that in general the positions are for less than 20 hours per week and employment can end at any time for any reason.
+That means that in general, the positions are for less than 20 hours per week and employment can end at any time for any reason.
 All student employment positions begin and end with the traditional academic year.
 No representative of the College may enter into an agreement with an employee guaranteeing employment for any specified period of time unless such agreement is in writing and is signed and approved by Human Resources.

-This handbook is intended to compliment the department policies and procedures provided to student employees.
+This handbook is intended to compliment the department or agency policies and procedures provided to student employees.
 Should a discrepancy arise between the policies of the College and that of the department, please contact Human Resources for assistance.